ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 Cumulative2D
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-`Cumulative2D` helps to project membranes properties in a two dimensional fashion, on a plane perpendicular to the z axis.
+`Cumulative2D` projects membranes properties to the two dimensional plane of the membrane surface, perpendicular to the z axis.
-This class uses the protocol showed in the image below.
-First, we divide the space in a grid :math:`m\times m` and we collect the x, y positions of each individual lipid, as well as the property of interest (i.e. height) across :math:`n` frames.
-Then, we check which lipids belong to each grid square using their x, y positions and finally, we take the average for each grid square.
-The output is a matrix :math:`m\times m` and its edges in the shape :math:`[x_{\text min},x_{\text max},y_{\text min}, y_{\text max}]`
+The image below illustrates the protocol this class uses for the projection.
+The process begins by dividing the space into a :math:`m\times m` grid.
+The xy positions of lipid phosphorus atoms and the respective analysis are collected over a user-set number of frames.
+These values are averaged within each grid square and stored in a :math:`m\times m` matrix.
+Alongside this matrix, the grid edges are recorded in the format :math:`[x_\text{min},x_\text{max},y_\text{min},y_\text{max}]`.

 .. image:: cumulative.png

-To import :code:`Cumulative2D` you should type the following
+To import :code:`Cumulative2D`, type:

 .. code-block:: python